For information on how to name The ACE Fiduciary Group as trustee, executor, agent, or conservator, visit the Naming ACE page.

-A fiduciary as conservator of the estate is appointed by the court to make financial decisions for someone deemed by doctors and the court as lacking the mental capacity to do so for themselves.
+A fiduciary as Conservator of the Estate is appointed by the court to make financial decisions for someone recommended by doctors and the court as lacking the mental capacity to do so for themselves.
 We can recommend a Conservator of the Person, if that is also required.
 A conservator must follow the orders of the court handling estate assets.
-A Conservator must follow the strict guidelines of the law in reporting to the court and all beneficiaries as to their actions.
+A Conservator must follow the strict guidelines of the law in reporting to the court and all beneficiaries.

 Trust & Estate Administration

-Our team offers services to attorneys and to individual or family member trustees in such aspects of trust or estate administration as preparing the court accounting; monthly bookkeeping assistance; assisting a widowed spouse with organizing and managing financial records.
-Preparing small estate affidavits and other estate related documents according to attorney instructions.
+Our team offers services to attorneys and trustees in such aspects of trust or estate administration as: preparing the trust accounting; monthly bookkeeping assistance; assisting a widowed spouse with organizing and managing financial records.

 Financial Power of Attorney or Co-Trustee

 While the duties and liability of handling a trust or estate as a Power of Attorney or Co-Trustee can be a barrier to taking on this type of work, in selected circumstances, we will consider such appointments.

 When the conversation becomes difficult, call in an experienced family council moderator.
 We only go through our own aging and death once.
 It can help to have an outside moderator assist in a family council meeting, much like a Board of Directors, to make crucial decisions about care and management as parents become more frail and need more help.